jonallured/energy/docs/getting_started.md

 > The Node version should match [the `engine` version here](https://github.com/artsy/eigen/blob/main/package.json).

+You'll also need to have aws set up.

 ### Set up iOS

 Download Xcode version 13.
 You can find all available versions of Xcode at [Apple's Developer Portal 🔐](http://developer.apple.com/download/more/).